OpenISS/OpenISS/README.md

 *Open Illimitable Space System*

+OpenISS is a motion capture data aggregation and delivery framwork for VFX that has library instances abstracting various middleware and cameras for many application types.

+Applications include AI+Art, performing arts, interactive film, facial animation, NUI applications using OpenGL, Processing, TensorFlow, Keras, and MARF.

+The OpenISS framework provides a uniform abstraction layer over libfreenect, libfreenect2, librealsense, OpenNI2, NiTE2, NuiTrack, and ROS and has REST and SOAP web services.
+There are different front-end modules as well based on OpenGL, Processing, and web browsers (JS).

+## History ##

-OpenISS is inspired by the development of ISSv1, ISSv2, and MultiCamTk++, but is being built from scratch using C and C++ and similar or same open-source libraries and toolkits for sensors and creative coding.
+OpenISS is inspired by the development of ISSv1, ISSv2, ISSv3 and MultiCamTk++, but is being built from scratch using C/C++ and various wrappers and uses similar or same open-source libraries, middleware and toolkits for sensors and creative coding.
 Various wrappers are being developed.
 See background on the inspirational ISS below.
 OpenISS API is likewise for the first time made it possble to access Kinect 1 and 2 as well as OpenCV as REST and SOAP services for creative near-realtime online broadcasting.